IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 .. figure:: images/QtDesigner_examplePlugin_signalSlots_9.png
   :align: center
-  :width: 200px
+  :width: 400px

-By pressing first the :guilabel:`Open IDS` button, waiting a while, and then pressing the :guilabel:`Plot flux loop` button, the plot panel is populated as shown in the figure below.
+By pressing first the :guilabel:`Open IDS` button, waiting for a moment until the IDS data gets read, and then pressing the :guilabel:`Plot flux loop` button, the plot panel is populated as shown in the figure below.

 .. warning::
    This specified case is done for the GateWay HPC.
 Make sure, that the